 Some types of plants leaf out faster than others, so don’t give up too early on newly planted trees and shrubs.
 If the plant is not leafing out, you can use a “scratch test” to determine if a dormant plant is still healthy.
 Simply scratch away a small area of the bark with your thumbnail to expose the cambium layer of the tree.
 In a dead plant, this layer is brown in color, hard and dry, and in a healthy tree, the tissue is green and soft.
 Planting bare root trees or shrubs is a cost-effective and relatively easy way to enjoy the fruits of your labor.

-The bare root rooms at our Jung Seed Garden Centers will be opening soon.
+The bare root rooms at our Jung Seed Garden Centers are open.
 We have a wide selection of trees, shrubs, and fruit to choose from.